ronesp13/pg3400-home-exam-2/README.md

 ```

 ### About the solution
-When "hacking" encoded files I am assuming that all the words in the hidden message must be present in the `/usr/share/dict/words` file.
+When "hacking" encoded files we're making the assumption that all the words in the hidden message must be present in the `/usr/share/dict/words` file.
 With this assumption even the smallest typo might result in a valid key being rejected.
 A possible solution might be to, for each key,
 keep track of a percentage of how many words matches with this key.
 If a key generates 80% or more correct words then there's
 a reasonable chance that this key is valid.